Kirk Deighton SSSI: Site history

 Cropmarks indicating Roman trackways, field systems and field boundaries in Kirk Deighton have been recorded by archaeologists.
 "Kirk" in the village name of Kirk Deighton refers to the parish of All Saints, which is mentioned in the Domesday Book.
-In the Medieval Era, the village was in the union of Barwick, in the Claro Wapentake.
+In the Middle Ages, the village was in the union of Barwick, in the Claro Wapentake.
 The village had a Royalist connection in the Civil war; the Royalist Richard Burton was rector of the church from 1648 to 1656.
-In 1779 there was some excitement and a parental pursuit, when the seventeen-year-old Miss Armystead eloped to Gretna Green with her own fortune and her beau Mr Horseman, to avoid an arranged marriage with a seventy-year-old man.
+In 1779 there was some excitement and a parental pursuit, when the seventeen-year-old Miss Armystead eloped to Gretna Green with her own fortune and her beau Mr. Horseman, to avoid an arranged marriage with a seventy-year-old man.
 During the 18th century the village was in a hunting area.
 Richard Snowden was a gentleman and gamekeeper here in 1788.

 Alton's Field was for a long time a pasture in a small village almost wholly connected with the local agriculture.
 Historically the underlying limestone (which probably holds the aquifer for the ponds) was quarried, and used to enrich the land.

 Site location and designation

 Kirk Deighton SSSI is a 4.1 ha biological Site of Special Scientific Interest (SSSI) and Special Area of Conservation (SAC).
 It is listed on the Water Framework Directive (WFD).
 It is listed on Biodiversity Action Plans (priority species list), Wildlife and Countryside Act 1981 (Schedule 5), and the Habitats Directive (European Communities Directive 92/43/EEC, annex II and IVa, Conservation of Natural Habitats and of Wild Fauna and Flora).

 The site is on the south-west edge of the village of Kirk Deighton which lies north of Wetherby, North Yorkshire.
 It consists of three adjacent fields grazed by sheep, hedgerows, a stone wall, a shallow pond and a little drainage pond.
 The size of the shallow pond varies seasonally.
 The site is unmarked and inaccessible to the public.
 There are no public facilities.
 A licence is required for surveying in ponds which contain great crested newts.

 The site, known as Alton's Field, was notified on 16 August 2000, because "this site supports one of the largest known breeding populations of great crested newt Triturus cristatus in the UK."
 The planning authorities responsible for the protection of this habitat are Harrogate Borough Council and North Yorkshire County Council.

 The Joint Nature Conservation Committee describes the site as follows.
 Its area is composed of 3% standing and running water, 95% improved grassland and 2% woody plants.
 The primary reason for site selection for SAC designation is the great crested newt which breeds in a pond with wildly fluctuating levels, so that sometimes it is large, and sometimes nearly dried out.
 In spite of the lack of pondweed, there is nevertheless a "large population" laying eggs and recruiting more newts to the site, "demonstrating this species' ability to thrive in temporary pond sites."